Qinka/HandlerAgent/HandlerAgent/ReadMe.md

 If there is a program named `a.exe`, you need to rename that programme to `a.hreal.exe`.
 Then you need to copy one this programme, and rename it to `a.exe`.
 Then you can launch it.

-## TODO

-This programme can not pass the params.